TABLE OF CONTENTS :

 (between Sherbrooke & De Maisonneuve Blvd.)

-We usually meet once a month, to tackle a different political issue,
+N. B. We usually meet second Tuesday of each month, to tackle a different

 For further information, please call the founder & coordinator of the group,